Folk high school: Finland

 In 1889, Sofia Hagman started the first folk high school in Finland in Kangasala.
 Public, private, secular and religious folk high schools are common in Finland, and there are also worker's high schools, which are governed by the labor movement.
 There are 184 folk high schools in Finland, with an annual course attendance of 650,000, in 2 million hours of lessons, which are substantial numbers for a country of 5.5 million people.
 Unlike in Finnish public education, there are tuition fees, per-course and per-lesson fees.
 The most common subjects are handicraft skills, music, languages, physical education, visual arts, theater and dance.
+Christian folk high schools offer religious instruction for laymen.
+The schools offer also courses from the primary and secondary school curriculum, which allows for improving the grades from these levels later in life, even if the student has already graduated.

 France

 In 1866, during the Second Empire, Jean Macé founded the Ligue de l'enseignement ("Teaching League"), which was devoted to popular instruction.
 Following the split between the Anarchists and the Marxists at the 1872 Hague Congress, popular education remained an important part of the workers' movement, especially in the anarcho-syndicalist movement which set up, with Fernand Pelloutier, various Bourses du travail centres, where workers gathered and discussed politics and sciences.
 The Jules Ferry laws that were passed in the 1880s established free, secular, mandatory public education as one of the founding principles of the Third Republic.
 In addition, many teachers were strong supporters of Alfred Dreyfus during the Dreyfus Affair of the 1890s.
-Afterward, some teachers set up free educational lectures on humanist topics in order to struggle against the spread of anti-semitism in France.
+Afterward, some teachers set up free educational lectures on humanist topics in order to struggle against the spread of antisemitism in France.

 In more recent times, following the 1981 presidential election Minister of Education Alain Savary supported Jean Lévi's initiative to create a public high school that would deliver the baccalauréat but would be organized on the principles of workers' self-management (or "autogestion").
 This high school took the name Lycée autogéré de Paris (LAP).
 The LAP was explicitly inspired by the secondary school Vitruve, which opened in 1962 in the 20th arrondissement of Paris (and is still active), Oslo Experimental High School, which opened in 1967 in Norway, and Saint-Nazaire Experimental High School, which opened six months before the LAP.
 Theoretical influences include the works of Célestin Freinet, Raymond Fonvieille, Fernand Oury, and other theoreticians of the institutional pedagogy, institutional analysis (René Lourau in particular), and institutional psychotherapeutic movements.